-- 2. The beneficiary won a Medicare or SSI appeal in which he or she was granted retroactive Medicaid benefits; and - 3.
-The failure of the claim to pay was the fault of the fiscal intermediary or the Louisiana Medicaid program, rather than the provider's fault, each time the claim was adjudicated.
+3. Failure of the claim to pay was the fault of the FI or the Louisiana Medicaid program, rather than the provider's fault, each time the claim was adjudicated.

 In order to be considered for the 2-year override, requests must include a cover letter describing the criterion that has been met and supporting documentation.
 Requests received that do not meet these requirements will be returned to the provider.